 In the 2012-2013 academic year, we had more than 85 international students pursuing their degrees at one of our three locations.
 These students represent more than 20 countries from around the world.
 Some of our students bring their entire family to the U.S. while studying at Palmer.
 Over the years, Palmer has hosted students from more than 70 countries around the world.

 Do you have scholarships for international students?

-International scholarships are available at Palmer College of Chiropractic’s main campus in Davenport, Iowa, and Palmer College of Chiropractic West, in San Jose, Calif., campuses.
-Palmer's Port Orange, Fla., Campus does not offer specific international scholarship for incoming students.
+International scholarships are available at Palmer College of Chiropractic’s main campus in Davenport, Iowa, and Palmer College of Chiropractic West, in San Jose, Calif.
+Palmer College of Chiropractic Florida, in Port Orange, Fla. does not offer specific international scholarship for incoming students.

 When should I apply for scholarships?

 When you apply to the Palmer campus of your choice, if scholarships are available, the Admissions office will tell you when to apply as part of our international admissions process.

 Can I work while I study?

 Yes.
 Limited campus work-study positions are available to help you offset the cost of a Palmer education.
 These positions are only part-time.